-Portuguese language is nowadays the second most spoken Latin language
+Portuguese language is nowadays the second

-in the world.
-170 million people have it as their native language), and it is, without a
+most spoken Latin language in the world.
+170 million people have it as their native

-doubt, one of the softest and more melodic languages in existence.
-Not surprising, if you
+language, and it is, without a doubt, one of the softest and more melodic languages in

-consider that a dancing and sensual person such as a Brazilian needs a language that
+existence.
+Not surprising, if you consider that a dancing and sensual person such as a

-reflects its spirit.
+Brazilian needs a language that reflects its spirit.

 The Portuguese language achieves this purpose fully.
-But Portuguese

-people of explorers and sailors, and a multicolor people.
-Portugal and Brazil have a lot
+dynamic culture, a people of explorers and sailors, and a multicolor people.
+Portugal and

-of history to tell and many things to say, and there's no better way to listen to them
+Brazil have a lot of history to tell and many things to say, and there's no better way to

-than by learning its beautiful language.
+listen to them than by learning its beautiful language.

 The Portuguese today:

-Portuguese language, with 170 million native speakers, presents itself as one of the
+million native speakers, presents itself as one of the most important languages in the

-most important languages in the world.
-It is the second most spoken Romance language after
+world.
+It is the second most spoken Romance language after Spanish.
+It is estimated that

-Spanish.
-It is estimated that at least 150 million people live in Brazil, about 10 million
+at least 150 million people live in Brazil, about 10 million in Portugal, close to 2.5

-in Portugal, close to 2.5 million are Galician that speak Galician-Portuguese as their
+million are Galician that speak Galician-Portuguese as their native language (which is a

-native language (which is a Portuguese dialect even though it is settled in Northern
+Portuguese dialect even though it is settled in Northern Spain).
+Besides, there are about

-Spain).
-Besides, there are about 4.6 million Portuguese speakers in Africa, which also use
+4.6 million Portuguese speakers in Africa, which also use Creole. |

-Brazil is showing in the world's economy.
+strength that Brazil is showing in the world's economy.

 History and Growth.

-Portuguese is a Romance language derived from Latin, which formed a
+Portuguese is a Romance language derived from Latin, which

-the XII Centuries already show some touches of Portuguese language, but it cannot be
+until the XII Centuries already show some touches of Portuguese language, but it cannot be

 called Portuguese language literature until the XIII to XIV, when Galician-Portuguese